Dvd-Znf/TorSandbox/README.md

 In order to automatically start a new Sandbox with the latest version of the TOR browser

 ![Banner](/res/Banner.bmp)
-## Why use TOR inside WindowsSanbox?
+## Why use TOR inside WindowsSandbox?
 Because of this [reddit post](https://www.reddit.com/r/TOR/comments/tif9pp/question_about_tor_browser_and_the_windows_release/)
 But also because using the TOR browser inside a vm like windows sandbox should somewhat remove any possible tracking fingerprinting nonsense
 If you want absolute anonymity just use something like TAILS or WHONIX